Sneakyhydra/Sentinel/README.md

 4. Restart your pc

 - The program will download the "base.en" whisper model on the first launch (Approx. 140 MB).
-- Optional, if you want to launch the program at startup.
+- Optional, if you want to launch the program at startup (For Windows).
   1. Create a Desktop Shortcut of "StartingAssistant.py".
   2. Move the shortcut to the startup folder
      (1) Press win + r